-- 26 basis point decrease from loans due to lower spreads on new mortgage lending, competition, and increased volumes of lower spread products.
-At the same time rate increases on customer fixed rate mortgages through the half did not match increases in funding costs and so fixed rate mortgage spreads were lower.
+- Group net interest margin of 1.91% decreased 15 basis points from First Half 2021 with key features including: - 26 basis point decrease from loans due to lower spreads on new mortgage lending, competition, and increased volumes of lower spread products.
+At the same time rate increases on customer fixed rates mortgage through the half did not match increases in funding costs and so fixed rate mortgage spreads were lower.
 Business and Institutional lending spreads also reduced due to competitive pricing to attract and retain customers, while unfavourable changes in portfolio mix from reduced balances in higher spread personal lending also contributed to the net interest margin decline; - 9 basis point increase from deposits primarily due to portfolio repricing along with changes in the portfolio mix toward higher spread at call products.
-This increase was partly offset by reductions in hedged deposit earnings; - 3 basis point increase from lower wholesale funding costs as Westpac's Term Funding Facility was fully drawn and new term wholesale funding was raised at a lower spread to maturing funding; - 2 basis point decrease from capital and other primarily due to reduced earnings on hedged capital balances; - 8 basis point decrease from higher holdings of third-party liquid assets in response to the phasing out of the CLF; and - 2 basis point increase from a higher Treasury and Markets contribution.
+This increase was partly offset by reductions in hedged deposit earnings; - 3 basis point increase from lower wholesale funding costs as Westpac's Term Funding Facility was fully drawn and new term wholesale funding was raised at a lower spread to maturing funding; - 2 basis point decrease from capital and other primarily due to reduced earnings on hedged capital balances; - 2 basis point decrease from lower benefits in releases of estimated customer refunds and payments provisions; and - 8 basis point decrease from higher holdings of third-party liquid assets in response to the phasing out of the CLF. - The contribution from Treasury and Markets increased 11 basis points due to higher Treasury income driven by fair value movements in economic hedges and balance sheet management activities.

-2.2.5 Non-interest income1
+2.2.5 Non-interest income